ramanakellampalli/nexus/README.md

 ## Notes

 - Version APIs under `/api/v1/...`
-- Keep secrets out of the repo; use env vars or Spring profiles.
+- Keep secrets out of the repository; use env vars or Spring profiles.

 ---